mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.8/index.md

 Provide feedback on the new features and services at [support.mesosphere.com](https://support.mesosphere.com).

-## New features and capabilities in DC/OS 1.11
+## New Features and Capabilities in DC/OS 1.11

 ### Platform
 - Multi-region management - Enables a DC/OS cluster to span multiple datacenters, clouds, and remote branches while providing a unified management and control cluster.
 [View the documentation](/1.11/deploying-services/fault-domain-awareness). [enterprise type="inline" size="small" /]